FluentValidation/FluentValidation/docs/conditions.md

 RuleFor(x => x.Forename).Cascade(CascadeMode.StopOnFirstFailure).NotNull().NotEqual("foo");
 ```

 That is, *both* of these rules will execute.
 If the `NotNull` fails on the first rule for `Surname`, the `NotEqual` will not be run.
-However, as the second rule for `Forename` is independent, it will also run with the same behaviour (if its `NotNull` fails, then its `NotEqual` will not run either), so so by setting the validator's cascade to `StopOnFirstFailure`, you will still receive 2 validation failures (one from each rule).
+However, as the second rule for `Forename` is independent, it will also run with the same behaviour (if its `NotNull` fails, then its `NotEqual` will not run either), so by setting the validator's cascade to `StopOnFirstFailure`, you will still receive 2 validation failures (one from each rule).

 This behaviour has caused a lot of confusion over the years, so the `Stop` option was introduced in FluentValidation 9.1.
 With `Stop`, only the first failure for *any rule* will be returned.
 This is a true "fail-fast" behaviour.